saikamara59/film-fanatics-/Readme.md

 ![Screenshot 2024-10-06 222158](https://github.com/user-attachments/assets/ecc05b09-6667-449d-ba72-85a071ebf5d1)

-# FilmFanatics  a platform where users can rate and write reviews for movies.
+# FilmFanatics  a platform where users can add,edit and delete movies and also write reviews for movies.

 ## About - Description: